roderickjackson-bradley/socket_io_app/work/w08/d4/02-03-django-authentication/django-authentication.md

 To stay consistent with Django's auth-related URLs, we'll preface the pattern with `accounts/`.

-There's no generic view worthy, so we're going to use a custom view function named `signup` that the server is waiting for us to create.
+There's no generic view available to help us out, so we're going to write the new view function named `signup` that the server is waiting for.

 #### Add the `signup` View Function

-The `signup` view function will be our first view that performs two different behaviors based upon whether it was accessed with via a GET or POST:
+The `signup` view function will be our first view that performs two different behaviors based upon whether it was called via a GET or POST request:

 - If it's a **GET request**: The function should render a template with a form for the user to enter their info.
 - If it's a **POST request**: The user has submitted their info and the function should create the user and redirect.